legleux/xrplf-ci/docker/debian/README.md

 arguments to specify as well, namely `GCC_VERSION` for the GCC flavor and `CLANG_VERSION` for the Clang flavor.

-Run the commands below from the current directory containing the Dockerfile.
+Run the commands below from the root directory of the repository.

 #### Building the Docker image for GCC.